cstby/hkphil/_pages/about.md

 Hi!
 I’m Hannah.

-I’m a philosophy professor at the [University of Arizona](https://philosophy.arizona.edu/person/hannah-kim).
-I’m also an editor for the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/).
+I’m an [assistant professor](https://philosophy.arizona.edu/person/hannah-kim) at the University of Arizona's philosophy department and a faculty affiliate with the [Center for East Asian Studies](https://ceas.arizona.edu/).
+I'm also an editor for the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/).

 I work on aesthetics (esp. literature and music), metaphysics, and Asian philosophy.
 My favorite topics are found at their intersections.